-FINANCIAL RESPONSIBILITY: All students checking in to Housing must have a zero balance on their student account or assume responsibility for and commit to an authorized payment plan according to Student Accounts policies in order to receive their room key and be given access to their assigned room.
+FINANCIAL RESPONSIBILITY: All students checking in to Residence Halls must have a zero balance on their student account or assume responsibility for and commit to an authorized payment plan according to Student Accounts policies in order to receive their room key and be given access to their assigned room.

-Students who fail to satisfy their student account obligation and who are found in the residence halls after the semester starts may be cited for loitering (i.e. S 240.35 New York Penal Code - Loiters or remains in or about school grounds, or a college or University building), which may jeopardize his/her housing eligibility.
-The roommate(s) who, after being notified (may be disseminated through email) that his/her roommate should NOT be allowed access to room, may be documented by Housing Office for having an unauthorized guest if the unauthorized student is given access by the resident against the Housing directive, shall also jeopardize his/her housing eligibility and such actions are subject to disciplinary actions.
+Students who fail to satisfy their student account obligation and who are found in the residence halls after the semester starts may be cited for loitering (i.e., S 240.35 New York Penal Code - Loiters or remains in or about school grounds, or a college or University building), which may jeopardize their housing eligibility.
+The roommate(s) who, after being notified (may be disseminated through email) that their roommate can NOT be given access to the room, may be documented by DRL for having an unauthorized guest if the unauthorized student is given access by the resident against the Residential Life directive, shall also jeopardize their housing eligibility and such actions are subject to disciplinary actions.

-Residents who fail to meet their financial obligations to the College by the dates determined and disseminated (may be disseminated through email) by Student Accounts and who have been unable or unwilling to arrange for proper deferment or who have failed to pay as agreed may have a hold placed on his/her student login until the payment is resolved.
-The full amount of the room will be billed regardless when the student checks-in.
+Residents who fail to meet their financial obligations to the College by the dates determined and disseminated (may be disseminated through email) by Student Accounts and who have been unable or unwilling to arrange for proper deferment or who have failed to pay as agreed may have a hold placed on their student login until the payment is resolved.
+The full amount of the room will be billed regardless of when the student checks in.

-REMOVAL FROM HOUSING: Students who fail to meet their registration requirements will be made aware of their Housing status via a signed letter from the Housing Office.
+REMOVAL FROM HOUSING: Students who fail to meet their registration requirements will be made aware of their Housing status via a signed letter from the DRL.
 The student will be afforded 24 hours from the time the letter is hand delivered and/or emailed (if off campus) to satisfy their registration as full-time.
 If the student fails to meet their obligations, they will have 24 hours to conduct a formal check-out and return their room key.
-Students are obligated for all fees and charges incurred through the date of check-out, in accordance with policies.
-Students who are withdrawing from housing are encouraged to do so by the first week of class to avoid charges on their account.
+Students are obligated for all fees and charges incurred through the date of check-out, in accordance with policy.
+Students who are withdrawing from the residence halls are encouraged to do so by the first week of class to avoid charges on their account.

 ROOM CHANGES: Due to space availability, Room Transfer Requests will not be offered in the Fall or Spring semesters.
 This applies to ALL residential students regardless of their program, class, or academic standing.
 Room vacancies will be filled by consolidation or by new applicants.
-Residents who need to switch their housing assignment must first meet with their Director of Housing and/or Dean of Students.
+Residents who need to switch their housing assignment must first meet with their Director of Residential Life.
 It is then within the Director's discretion to determine if the change would be in the best interest of the student.
 The College is committed to promoting diversity; therefore, changes based on a lack of tolerance for others' lifestyle, race, color, national origin, religion, creed, age, disability, sex, gender identity or expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, criminal conviction or status as disabled or United States veteran, will not be considered or approved.